Following are our 2014-2015 Board of Directors----

 Ms. Simpson was appointed by the Washtenaw County Bar Association.
 Ms. Simpson is the Managing Attorney at the Washtenaw County Office of Public Defender.
 She was formerly the primary family law specialist with the Michigan Poverty Law Program and also was a Racial Justice Attorney with the ACLU.
 Ms. Simpson is a Washtenaw County Bar Association Board Member and a Board Member of the Ann Arbor NAACP.
 Ms. Simpson is our immediate prior Board President.

 Mr. Wells was appointed by the Shiawassee County Bar Association.
-Mr. Wells is an attorney and Chief Operating Officer of the Michigan League for Human Services.
+Mr. Wells is an attorney and Chief Operating Officer of the Michigan League for Public Policy.
 He has worked with the league since 1990.
 Mr. Wells is a former legal aid staff attorney.
 He is also an accounting instructor at Davenport University and Baker College.

 Mr. Bieberich was appointed by the Calhoun County Bar Association.
 Mr Bieberich is a partner at Steffel & Steffel in Battle Creek.
 Mr. Bieberich focuses his practice on civil and commercial litigation.
 Mr. Bieberich is active in bar association activities, including Past President of the Calhoun County Bar Association and past State Bar Representative Assembly member.
 Mr. Bieberich has participated on LSSCM’s pro bono panel for several years.